Subtitles and Transcript

 8:30 We smirk because we believe that synthetic happiness is not of the same quality as what we might call "natural happiness."
 What are these terms?
 Natural happiness is what we get when we get what we wanted, and synthetic happiness is what we make when we don't get what we wanted.
 And in our society, we have a strong belief that synthetic happiness is of an inferior kind.
 Why do we have that belief?
 Well, it's very simple.
 What kind of economic engine would keep churning if we believed that not getting what we want could make us just as happy as getting it?

 9:34 Let me first show you an experimental paradigm that is used to demonstrate the synthesis of happiness among regular old folks.
 And this isn't mine.
-This is a 50-year-old paradigm called the "free choice paradigm."
+It's a 50-year-old paradigm called the "free choice paradigm."
 It's very simple.
 You bring in, say, six objects, and you ask a subject to rank them from the most to the least liked.
-In this case, because the experiment I'm going to tell you about uses them, these are Monet prints.
+In this case, because this experiment uses them, these are Monet prints.
 So, everybody can rank these Monet prints from the one they like the most, to the one they like the least.
 Now we give you a choice: "We happen to have some extra prints in the closet.
 We're going to give you one as your prize to take home.
 We happen to have number three and number four," we tell the subject.
 This is a bit of a difficult choice, because neither one is preferred strongly to the other, but naturally, people tend to pick number three because they liked it a little better than number four.

-10:52 Now what's the right response to that?
+10:53 Now, what's the right response to that?
 "Yeah, right!"
-Now, here's the experiment we did, and I would hope this is going to convince you that "Yeah, right!" was not the right response.
+Now, here's the experiment we did, and I hope this is going to convince you that "Yeah, right!" was not the right response.

 11:05 We did this experiment with a group of patients who had anterograde amnesia.
 These are hospitalized patients.
-Most of them have Korsakoff's syndrome, a polyneuritic psychosis that -- they drank way too much, and they can't make new memories.
+Most of them have Korsakoff's syndrome, a polyneuritic psychosis.
+They drank way too much, and they can't make new memories.
 OK?
 They remember their childhood, but if you walk in and introduce yourself, and then leave the room, when you come back, they don't know who you are.

 12:21 What do they do?
 Well, let's first check and make sure they're really amnesiac.
 We ask these amnesiac patients to tell us which one they own, which one they chose last time, which one is theirs.
 And what we find is amnesiac patients just guess.
 These are normal controls, where if I did this with you, all of you would know which print you chose.
 But if I do this with amnesiac patients, they don't have a clue.
 They can't pick their print out of a lineup.